UnknownPug/SeleniumTest_Heureka.cz/README.md

 • There is also a folder where we store the profiles and

-• There is also a folder scenario-testing with all the scenarios for testing.
+• There is also a folder testing-scenario with all the scenarios for testing.

 Enjoy 🙃